jonis100/LiLimit/README.md

 ![Logo](Images/lily.png)
 ## _This Chrome extension will help you control your time_

-### Using this Chrome extension, you can limit how long you spend on any website and how many times you visit it.
+### With this Chrome extension, you can control the time spent on any website and manage the number of visits per day.

 ## Installation and download

 ### Google web store (ongoing)

-- Search for LiLimit in [google chrome store](https://chrome.google.com/webstore/category/extensions)
+- Search for LiLimit in [google chrome store](https://chrome.google.com/webstore/category/extensions).
-- Install it
+- Install it.

 ### Manualy Dowload